Risk Factors for Developing High Blood Pressure

 Primary and Secondary Hypertension

-Primary or the idiopathic hypertension develops over many years.
-We do not know the cause of high blood pressure.
+Primary, or idiopathic, hypertension develops over many years.
+The cause of high blood pressure is unknown.

-Secondary hypertension may be caused by conditions like sleep apnea, certain kidney problems, adrenal gland tumors, thyroid problems like hyperthyroidism, congenital birth defects in blood vessels, medications like birth control pills, cold remedies, decongestants, over-the-counter pain relievers and illegal drugs such as cocaine and amphetamines.
+Secondary hypertension can be caused by conditions such as sleep apnea, certain kidney problems, adrenal gland tumors, thyroid problems (e.g., hyperthyroidism), congenital birth defects in blood vessels, medications (e.g., birth control pills), cold remedies, decongestants, over-the-counter pain relievers, and illegal drugs such as cocaine and amphetamines.

 You can have high blood pressure for years without any symptoms.
-Even without symptoms, it can cause damage to blood vessels and your heart, and cause heart attack and stroke.
-High blood pressure generally develops over many years, and it can be easily detected with the help of a blood pressure cuff.

-High blood pressure is usually diagnosed at a regular annual physical visit with a primary care physician, or sometimes at an acute visit.
+Even without symptoms, hypertension can damage blood vessels and the heart and cause heart attack and stroke.
+Hypertension usually develops over many years and can easily be detected with the help of a blood pressure cuff.
+Hypertension is usually diagnosed during a regular annual visit to the doctor or sometimes during an acute visit.

-Starting at age 18, blood pressure should be checked every two years.
-From age 40 onward, it should be checked every year.
-Two to three high blood pressure readings done on two to three different occasions can result in a diagnosis of hypertension.
-If you are diagnosed with high blood pressure, it will be monitored more closely.
-Blood pressure machines in public places can also be used for monitoring.
+Starting at the age of 18, blood pressure should be checked every two years.
+From age 40 onward, blood pressure should be checked annually.
+Two to three measurements of high blood pressure on two to three different occasions can lead to a diagnosis of high blood pressure.
+If you are diagnosed with high blood pressure, your blood pressure will be monitored more closely.
+Blood pressure monitors in public places can also be used for monitoring between doctor's visits.

-Lifestyle changes like eating food with less salt, exercising regularly, losing weight if obese and moderate alcohol intake (one drink/day for women and two/day for men) will help improve blood pressure.
-Your doctor may prescribe medications to help control blood pressure if lifestyle changes alone are not sufficient.
-If your blood pressure is difficult to control, you may be referred to a kidney specialist called a nephrologist.
+Lifestyle changes such as eating less salt, exercising regularly, losing weight if obese, and limiting oneself to moderate alcohol consumption (one drink/day for women and two/day for men) improve blood pressure.
+If lifestyle changes alone are not enough, your doctor may prescribe medications to control blood pressure.
+If your blood pressure is difficult to control, you may be referred to a kidney specialist referred to as a nephrologist.

-High blood pressure isn't a problem you can treat and then ignore.
-It's a condition you need to manage for the rest of your life.
-To keep your blood pressure under control:
+Hypertension is not a problem that can be treated and then ignored.
+It is a condition that you will have to manage for the rest of your life.
+To keep blood pressure under control:

-- Take your medications regularly.
-Contact your doctor if you experience side effects or are unable to afford medications.
+Take your medication regularly.
+Check with your doctor if you have side effects or cannot afford medication.

-Adopt a healthy lifestyle by eating more fruits and vegetables, and consuming less salt and alcohol.
-Quit smoking and lose weight.
+Adopt a healthy lifestyle by eating more fruits and vegetables, consuming less salt and alcohol, quitting smoking and losing weight.